Tom Hamilton (musician): Instruments and equipment

-For the Get a Grip album, Tom Hamilton recorded all of his bass lines with an F Bass, which he bought during the album sessions in 1992.
+For the Get a Grip album, Hamilton recorded all of his bass lines with a five-string F Bass that featured a P/J pickup configuration; he bought it during the album sessions in 1992.

-During the "Dude Looks Like A Lady" sequence of Wayne's World 2, he is seen playing a Gibson Les Paul Bass.
-Tom occasionally used this bass on the 1993-94 Get a Grip Tour.
+During the "Dude Looks Like A Lady" sequence of Wayne's World 2, he is seen playing a Gibson Les Paul Bass; it was occasionally used on the 1993–94 Get a Grip Tour.

-Tom has also used a Höfner Violin Bass to record some of the Just Push Play album, but most notably he used one to record the songs What It Takes and Jaded.
+He has also used a 1960s Höfner Violin Bass to record some of the Just Push Play album, but most notably it was used to record the songs What It Takes and Jaded.
+Additionally, it was played during the Super Bowl XXXV halftime show.
 During the Just Push Play sessions, he also used a double bass.

-Tom Hamilton also frequently plays Sadowsky basses.
-Tom Hamilton has said that Roger Sadowsky makes "unbelievably nice basses."
-For the recording of the album Honkin' On Bobo and subsequent tours, he used a butterscotch Sadowsky '51 Fender Precision Bass replica modified with a second pickup.
-This bass has been one of his main basses for quite some time, and he appeared as playing this bass in Guitar Hero: Aerosmith.
-Additionally, he used a five-string Sadowsky to record the song "Pink".
-As of June 2009 he was touring with five Sadowsky basses, including some 5-string versions.
+During the 2000s, he toured with several Parker basses.
+Hamilton worked closely with Parker to develop the Fly Bass and was gifted a prototype version in 2002, which he donated to VH1's Save the Music charity; it raised funds for schools with inadequate music programs.
+Hamilton had frequently played the bass for six months prior on tour, and it was signed by all five members of Aerosmith as well as employees of Parker Guitars.
+He was also gifted the first production Fly Bass in April 2003.
+Lastly, he primarily played a red Fly Bass on the 2004 Honkin' On Bobo Tour.

-It is known that he also uses Parker Guitars basses.
-Tom was gifted one of the only prototype Parker Fly basses in 2002-2003, which he donated to VH1's Save the Music charity; which raised funds for schools with poor music programs.
-Tom had frequently played the bass for six months prior on tour, and it was signed by all five members of Aerosmith as well as the manufacturer.
-He was also gifted the first production Parker Fly Bass in April 2003.
-He frequently played a red Parker bass on the 2004 Honkin' On Bobo Tour.
+Other basses played on tour by Hamilton include a Duesenberg Starplayer semi-hollow bass strung with flatwound strings, a Visionary Instruments Video Bass, an Australian-built Tomkins Kimberely 1 Bass, an acoustic Kramer USA bass, a neon-blue colored ESP bass, as well as various four and five string F-Bass models.

-He discusses his signature basses in rig rundowns most notably in 2012 on the Global Warming Tour.
+In 2023, Hamilton sent a sizable portion of his instrument and equipment collection to Donn's Drum Vault in Bellevue, MA to be offered for public sale.
+Notable items available for sale were three early-model Music Man StingRay basses, the 1960s Höfner Violin Bass used during the recording of Just Push Play and the Super Bowl XXXV Halftime Show, a '62 American Vintage Re-issue Fender Jazz Bass used in the "Sweet Emotion" 1991 music video, various Sadowsky basses, and two Parker Fly basses fitted with EMG pickups.